Time 30-60 minutes

 String debugInfo = "<h2>Debug Log</h2>";

-The above code allows us to store the HTML code in one file uisng the #include command.
-It is similar to calling a library.
-We also create a blank string called debugInfo.
-We will store error codes in HTML format and then display to a webpage
+The code above enables us to store the HTML code in one file using the #include command, similar to calling a library.
+Additionally, we create a blank string called debugInfo, where we will store error codes in HTML format and display them on a webpage.

 c.
 Upload the program onto your NodeMCU board

-If you don’t know how to upload the program, go back to the OTA post
+If you are unsure about how to upload the program, please refer back to the OTA post.

 d.
 Test the web page by typing the IP address of your NodeMCU board into the web browser